- About UKABIF

 Board of Management

 Details about UKABIF's Board of Management are given below.
-Dr Michael Dilley and Gerard Martin, QC are shadowing the board this year with a view to joining in December 2019.
+Dr Michael Dilley and Gerard Martin, QC were confirmed as new board members in December 2019.

 Dr Andrew Bateman, Chair